IBM-Cloud/docs/services/mobilepush/t_push_provider_ios.md

 # Configuring credentials for APNs
 {: #create-push-credentials-apns}
-Last updated: 07 December 2016
+Last updated: 11 January 2017
 {: .last-updated}

 Apple Push Notification Service (APNs) allows application developers to send remote notifications from the {{site.data.keyword.mobilepushshort}} service instance on Bluemix (the provider) to iOS devices and applications.
 Messages are sent to a target application on the device.